 As much green chillies as you wish – finely chopped

 1 teaspoon garam masala

-1-2 cups of cornmeal or maize to thicken and bind the greens
+1-2 measuring cups of cornmeal or maize to thicken and bind the greens

 - Fill a large pan with water and the salt and bring to the boil

-- Once the vegetables have cooked down and there is barely any water in the pan, blend the greens using the hand blender and add the maize gradually – also add the garam masala at this point and check the seasoning, add more salt if required.
-You want your Saag to look like the video below.
-It should not be watery – more a thick but smooth and creamy consistency
+- Once the vegetables have cooked down and are mushy, and there is barely any water in the pan, blend the greens using the hand blender and add the cornflour a little at a time, gradually – also add the garam masala at this point if you are using it and check the seasoning, add more salt if required.
+It should not be watery – more a thick but smooth and creamy consistency.

 - In a separate pan – melt the ghee/butter/dairy free butter, add the diced onions and fry until the onion begins to turn a light gold in colour